You are looking at the documentation of a prior release. To read the documentation of the latest release, please

 Successfully created operator service.

-operators supports RBAC v1beta1 authorization api for Kubernetes clusters.
-To use KubeDB
+KubeDB operators supports RBAC v1beta1 authorization api for Kubernetes clusters.
+To use KubeDB in an RBAC enabled cluster, run the kubedb init command with --rbac flag.

 $ kubedb init --rbac